The Female Vessel

 Choreography by Sarah Lisette Chiesa

-We created a collaboration and presentation of Peir's new book of portraits based on the people living in isolation in the mountains of Reggio Emilia Italy.
+We created this collaboration as presentation of the new book of portraits based “Where Does the White Go?” that is based on the people living in isolation in the northern mountains of Reggio Emilia Italy.

 Spazio Labo Bologna, Italy